Configuring AWS Data Sources

 CerteroX Cloud Management supports the AWS Organizations service which allows linking several Data Sources in order to centrally manage data while receiving all billing exports within a single invoice.

-has been set to allow CerteroX to parse EC2 resource data.
+Ensure that the Discover Resources policy outlined in the Configure Policies & User section has been set to allow CerteroX to parse EC2 resource data.

 1. Go to CerteroX Cloud Management → Settings → Data Sources.